EnterpriseDB/tpa/docs/src/local-repo.md

-# Shipping packages from a local repo
+# Creating and using a local repository

 If you create a local repository within your cluster directory, TPA will make any packages in the repository available to cluster instances.